Laurens Symons

-Laurens Willy Symons (born 28 August 2001) is a Belgian professional footballer who plays as a forward for the reserve team of Mechelen.
+Laurens Willy Symons (born 28 August 2001) is a Belgian professional footballer who plays as a forward for Cappellen in the Belgian Division 1.

 Club career

 On 5 February 2018, Symons signed his first professional contract with Lokeren, having joined their youth academy in 2015.
 Symons made his professional debut for Lokeren in a 2–1 Belgian First Division A loss to Waasland-Beveren on 22 December 2018.

 On 29 January 2020, Symons moved to Mechelen on a deal until June 2022 with an option for one further year.
 18-year old Symons was registered for the club's reserve team.

 In May 2021, he was sent on loan to Icelandic second division club Grindavík for the rest of the year.